Matt Vogler

-Early years
+Early life

-Vogler first played high school football for the A. P. Leto High School Falcons before transferring to play for the Thomas Richard Robinson High School Knights.
+Vogler first played high school football at A. P. Leto High School in Tampa, Florida before transferring to play at Thomas Richard Robinson High School in Tampa.
 He was an All County All Suncoast selection as a senior.
-He threw for a school record 2817 yards and broke the record for touchdowns in a season with 23.
+He threw for a school record 2,817 yards and broke the record for touchdowns in a season with 23.
 Vogler's 281.7 yard per game average was second best in the nation in 1986 and fourth best in state history at that time.

 College career

-Auburn University

 Vogler first played college football for the Auburn Tigers.

-Texas Christian University

 Vogler transferred to play for the TCU Horned Frogs.
 He threw for an NCAA Division I record 690 yards in a game in 1990.

 Professional career

-Massachusetts Marauders

 Vogler played for the Massachusetts Marauders in 1994.

-Miami Hooters

 Vogler played for the Miami Hooters in 1995.